waggle-sensor/waggle-beehive-v2/docs/querying-measurement-data.md

 '
 ```

-The following query will return all measurements with a name starting with `sys` in the between 10:00 and 12:00 on 2021-01-01.
+The following query will return all environmental related measurements between 10:00 and 12:00 on 2021-01-01.

 ```sh
 curl -k https://sdr.honeyhouse.one/api/v1/query -d '